iaincollins/iaincollins/README.md

  <a href="https://demo-scene.vercel.app"><img src="https://github.com/iaincollins/iaincollins/assets/595695/0c5850be-ba24-488b-9785-7140b711124e" width="600"></a>
 </p>

-A simple first person perspective demo for the web, using low-code.
+A simple first person perspective demo for the web, created using low-code with React.
 It features real time lighting, terrain that is procedurally generated on load and a physics simulation of 100+ objects in the scene.
-Built with Next.js and React with React Three Fibre (which is a wrapper for Three.js, which is in turn an abstraction for WebGL).
+Built with Next.js and React Three Fibre (a wrapper for Three.js, which is in turn an abstraction for WebGL).

 ## 💽 [Ardent Industry](https://ardent-industry.com)